munshaw/my-systems-old/Workstation.md

 stack install brittany
 ```

 I installed the latest version of LLVM+Clang that GHC supports (try running ghc on a simple .hs file with `-fllvm` to see which version it supports).
-I also installed latex and hugo.
+I also installed valgrind, latex, and hugo.
 We can search avalible versions with

 ```
 nix-env -qa 'llvm.*'
 nix-env -qa 'clang.*'
 nix-env -qa 'texlive.*'
+nix-env -qa valgrind
 nix-env -qa hugo
 ```